Social Work

 The master of social work (MSW) at Fairfield University focuses on the promotion of social justice and social change on behalf of individuals, families, groups, organizations, and communities.
 Fairfield’s MSW is a clinical specialist program.
 Clinical social workers have specialized knowledge and skills in the prevention, assessment, diagnosis, treatment, and evaluation of emotional, mental, and behavioral health problems.
 Clinical social workers provide services in a variety of settings including private practice, hospitals, community mental health, primary care, and agencies.

-Fairfield's MSW program was awarded initial accreditation through 2029 by CSWE.
+Fairfield's MSW program has been awarded initial accreditation through 2029 by CSWE.
 In its review, the Commission found that the program was in full compliance with all accreditation standards and educational policies and granted accreditation for eight years.
-All students admitted to the MSW program will graduate from an accredited social work program.
-All faculty members are licensed clinical social workers in the state of Connecticut and maintain national and international recognition in the field through published works, research presentations, and service on numerous professional, state, and national committees.
+All students admitted to the MSW program will graduate from an accredited social work program and are eligible to apply for social work licensure in any state in the United States.
+Fairfield University has a highly qualified and accomplished faculty in the field of social work, with all faculty members holding the highest clinical level of licensure and sharing a commitment to excellence in education and practice.
+The faculty also has achieved national and international recognition through published works, research presentations, service to the profession and society, and a commitment to advancing the field and addressing societal needs.

 MSW courses are offered in an online/in-person hybrid model.
-As this is an advanced clinical degree, to ensure high quality, intensive clinical training, most courses are hybrid (online and in-person seminars) and therefore have a low residency component.
-Students are required to participate in on-campus seminar hours which are determined by course requirements and will consist of multiple day residencies between 8 - 12 hours.
-All fieldwork requires students be present on-site and be engaged in clinical social work practice.
-Fieldwork is fundamental to social work education and training, and provides the opportunity for students to integrate the theoretical and conceptual learning in the classroom with clinical practice.
+As this is an advanced clinical degree, to ensure high quality and intensive clinical training, most courses are hybrid (online and in-person seminars) and therefore have a low residency component.
+Students are required to participate in on-campus seminar hours which are determined by course requirements and will consist of multiple day in person weekend residencies several times a semester.
+All fieldwork requires students be engaged in clinical social work practice.
+Fieldwork is completed simultaneously with course work and is considered the signature pedagogy of the social work profession.
+A variety of dynamic field instruction experiences provide the opportunity for students to integrate the theoretical and conceptual learning in the classroom with real world clinical practice fundamental to social work education and training, and provides the opportunity for students to integrate the theoretical and conceptual learning in the classroom with real world clinical practice.
 Field experiences enable students to gain clinical competency, while providing clinical services to clients and communities in need.

 Program Mission Statement